![]() |

 For that 'meta' effect, you can look down on the site of the 1964 World's Fair, and see the building which houses the Panorama.
 Its there, across the street from the Unisphere globe.
 Can you imagine yourself inside, less than 1/16th-inch tall?

-While these models lack the realistic colors of the Panorama model, the minimalism of the simple wood forms give the model an elegance and beauty lacking in larger models.
+While these models lack the realistic colors of the Panorama model, the simplicity of the natural wood finish gives the model an elegance and beauty lacking in larger models.
 The tiny avenues invite us to wander along in our imaginations, and trace the streets we followed to arrive at the museum near Battery Park.

 The unpainted wood of the model creates a unity from the jumbled forms of the real city, as if the dense skyscrapers were natural objects growing in a miniature forest.